Sample Bad Faith Letter in Car or Truck Accident Case

 We expect you to offer the full $300,000 policy limit to protect your client’s best interests and insulate him from an excess judgment.
 Our client will accept the $300,000 as full and final settlement of all claims.

 I trust that you will promptly convey this demand to your client and the representatives of his insurer.
-I would assume that you join us in this position because since it is your duty to protect your client and his best interests.
+I would assume that you join us in this position because it is your duty to protect your client and his best interests.
 If you have not already done so, please notify GEICO that we believe their failure to offer the available policy limits to protect their insured is operating in bad faith.
-GEICO’s failure to provide limits would be demonstrative of a greater concern for GEICO's monetary interests than the financial hardship and devastation to their insured.
+GEICO’s failure to provide limits would be demonstrative of greater concern for GEICO's monetary interests than the financial hardship and devastation to their insured.

 Your client should be advised to retain separate counsel to represent his interests in this matter.
 I have enclosed three additional copies of this correspondence (one for GEICO, one for your client and one for the attorney your client has retained to represent him for his excess exposure).